PatrickCHennessey/MySQL/HackerRank/Population_Density_Difference/Readme.md

 Query the difference between the maximum and minimum populations in CITY.

-*Note: Refer to Popultion_Density_Difference.PNG file provided in directory for City table.*
+*Note: Refer to Popultion_Density_Difference.PNG file provided in directory for CITY table.*

 **Answer:**